 |PAS 6663||4||PAS 6666||4||PAS 6673||1|

 |PAS 6671||2||PAS 6672||1|

 |Total Credits: 36|

-In addition to course offerings and the Graduate Certificate in SHP, MPAS students are eligible to participate in two medical missions to Spanish-speaking countries (Dominican Republic and Peru) and an international clinical rotation in Belize.
-These international experiences are strictly voluntary.
-SHP credit (SPAN 5593 Spanish Internship, SPAN 5505 Spanish Exchange, or SPAN 5580 Special Topics) is available for these experiences.
+MPAS students are eligible to participate in two medical missions to Spanish-speaking countries (Dominican Republic and Peru) and an international clinical rotation in Belize.
+International experiences are strictly voluntary.
+Credit in the SHP Program is available for these experiences.